pyubero/microguilds/brujulas/README.md

 - `Species_GTDB` is the species taxonomic level associated to the sequence,
 - `TPM` is the abundance in transcripts per million of the sequence.

-### Generating
+### Generating tensor data
 Open `generate_guild_tensor.py` and go past the function definitions to where initial variables are specified.
 Modify FILENAME, GENE_NAME and LEVEL_NAME according to your project.
 Remember that the master table needs to be in TSV format.

-If EXPORT_LEGACY is set to True, another file more "humanly readble" will be created in plain text to evaluate guild structure by taxon.
+If `EXPORT_LEGACY` is set to True, another file more "humanly readble" will be created in plain text to evaluate guild structure by taxon.

-If EXPORT_PLOT is True, then a nice plot will be saved that includes the empirical model relating the abundance and the diversity of a sequence in panel A, and in panel B it compares sequence importance before and after favoring diversity.
+If `EXPORT_PLOT` is True, then a nice plot will be saved that includes the empirical model relating the abundance and the diversity of a sequence in panel A, and in panel B it compares sequence importance before and after favoring diversity.

-It is advised that you keep VERBOSE set to True.
+It is advised that you keep `VERBOSE` set to True.

 The script will generate a TSV table that describes the guild tensor.